Last updated: October 2023

 - Farming vehicles like pickup trucks, livestock trucks, or dump trucks

 How long does commercial auto insurance coverage last?

 Commercial auto insurance policies typically have terms of 6 or 12 months.
 However, individual policy terms and coverage may vary depending on the insurance company.
 Direct Auto Insurance offers competitive prices on policies with terms of 6 and 12 months.

 What does commercial auto insurance cover?

 Many states require commercial vehicles to carry a minimum amount of auto insurance coverage, just like personal vehicles.
 Additional insurance requirements could apply for vehicles that transport people for a fee, like limousines, or vehicles that transport hazardous materials.

 In addition to carrying the minimum commercial auto coverages required by law in your state, you may choose to add optional coverages to your policy for more protection.

 Direct Auto offers these commercial coverage options:

-- Bodily Injury Liability & Property Damage Liability: These coverages can pay damages up to your commercial auto insurance policy's limits if you or an insured driver causes an auto accident that results in bodily injury or property damage.
+- Bodily Injury Liability & Property Damage Liability: These coverages can pay for damages to others up to your commercial auto insurance policy's limits if you or an insured driver causes an auto accident that results in bodily injury or property damage.